 Palm was replaced by Karen Timberlake, who was DHS Secretary under former Gov. Jim Doyle.
 Timberlake is no stranger to fighting pandemics, as she oversaw the DHS response to the 2009 H1N1 outbreak.

-“Our top priorities at the DHS will continue to be advocating to receive Wisconsin’s fair share of vaccines from the federal government, distributing vaccines out across the state and getting shots in arms as quickly as possible while we work together to prevent the spread of COVID-19,” Timberlake said
+“Our top priorities at the DHS will continue to be advocating to receive Wisconsin’s fair share of vaccines from the federal government, distributing vaccines out across the state and getting shots in arms as quickly as possible while we work together to prevent the spread of COVID-19,” Timberlake said.

 While the COVID-19 pandemic is far from over in Wisconsin, Timberlake will inherit an improved situation compared to late fall.
 The DHS confirmed 1,007 new cases and 3 new deaths on Sunday, the ninth day in a row with under 2,000 new cases.
 The state’s cases, deaths and percent positive rate have all trended downward since the last peak in early January.

-Tyler Katzenberger is the managing editor at The Daily Cardinal.
-As a former state news editor, he covered numerous protests and wrote state politics, healthcare, business and in-depth stories.
+Tyler Katzenberger is the former managing editor at The Daily Cardinal.
+He also served as the state news editor, covering numerous protests, elections, healthcare, business and in-depth stories.
+He previously interned with The Capital Times, Milwaukee Journal Sentinel and is an incoming POLITICO California intern.
 Follow him on Twitter at @TylerKatzen.